Chiropractic Care for Disc Injuries

 If any of these symptoms (especially change in bowel or bladder function) develop suddenly, without explanation visit your GP or local hospital.

-What is The Cause of a Herniated Disc?
+What is The Cause of a Bulging or Herniated Disc?

-Disc herniation can occur suddenly due to a single injury or accident, but it is more likely to occur gradually with one final ‘straw’ producing pain and symptoms.
+Disc bulging or herniation can occur suddenly due to a single injury or accident, but it is more likely to occur gradually with one final ‘straw’ producing pain and symptoms.

 Disc injuries can often be linked back to abnormal spinal function which has occurred over many years.
 Repetitive lifting of large or heavy objects or repetitive movements can cause microtrauma to the disc which over time can develop into disc damage and pain.